pauldmnn/Be-healthy-project/README.md

 ### Browser Testing

 During development, webpage was mainly tested on Google Chrome.
-However, during testing process below browsers have been used :
+However, during testing process below browsers have been used:

 - Google Chrome
 - Microsoft Edge